Consequences of the random matrix solution to the Peterson-Thom conjecture: Preliminaries

 \subsection{1-bounded entropy}

-One of the main ideas going into the proof of the Peterson-Thom conjecture is the $1$-bounded entropy $h$ of a tracial von Neumann algebra called 1-bounded entropy, a numerical invariant which appeared implicitly Jung \cite{JungSB} and was made explicit by Hayes \cite{Hayes8}.
-We will need the more general notion of $1$-bounded entropy in the presence.
-The $1$-bounded entropy in the presence is defined for inclusions $N\leq M$ of tracial von Neumann algebras and is denoted $h(N:M)$.
-For detailed expositions and some recent papers in this area see \cite{FreePinsker, PropTS1B, L2BHJKE, Jekeltypes, elayavalli2023remarks, exoticCIKE, charlesworth2023strong}.
+One of the main ideas going into the proof of the Peterson-Thom conjecture is the $1$-bounded entropy $h$ of a tracial von Neumann algebra, a numerical invariant which appeared implicitly Jung \cite{JungSB} and was made explicit by the first-named author in \cite{Hayes8}.
+We will need the more general notion of $1$-bounded entropy in the presence, which is defined for inclusions $N\leq M$ of tracial von Neumann algebras and is denoted $h(N:M)$.
+For detailed expositions and recent work on this topic see \cite{FreePinsker, PropTS1B, L2BHJKE, Jekeltypes, elayavalli2023remarks, exoticCIKE, charlesworth2023strong}.

 For the applications in this paper, we will not need to use the definition of $h$ directly, only the properties listed below.
 We include the precise definition of $h$ in the appendix, along with a streamlined proof that the definition is independent of the choice of the generating sets for the von Neumann algebras.
 The name ``$1$-bounded entropy" derives from the following result, connecting the $1$-bounded entropy to Jung's strong $1$-boundedness \cite{JungSB}.